 However, if you're a freelancer or small business owner, you should definitely consider looking into a more comprehensive, all-in-one solution.

 Indy is a freelancing platform tailored to independent workers and contractors.
 It includes various tools that can help you declutter your process and manage your work in a single place.
 With Indy, you can organize and oversee your contracts, invoices, proposals, and tasks, chat with your clients and share files.
-And the best part: You can start for free or upgrade to pro for just $5.99/month.
+And the best part: You can start our Free plan today and take full control of your independent business from start to finish or upgrade to pro for just $12/month.

 Project management tools help you work more effectively and should not hinder your progress as a freelance professional.
 When used right, they can really empower and even inspire your work.